Broccoli Kale Superfood Salad

 This post was sponsored by USA Pulses and Pulse Canada.
 Thank you for supporting the brands that make it possible for me to share recipes with you!

-Ever since I first made this Broccoli Salad Recipe, I’ve wanted to make a fall/winter version of my mayo-free broccoli salad.
+Ever since I first made this Healthy Broccoli Salad, I’ve wanted to make a fall/winter version of my mayo-free broccoli salad.
 You guys absolutely loved my first broccoli salad recipe, and I know you’re going to enjoy this one just as much!

 When I took my first bite of this Broccoli Kale Superfood Salad, I knew this recipe would be a hit.
 The combination of the sweet-tangy dressing with the crunchy broccoli, crisp apple, creamy chickpeas, toasty pecans and salty feta is irresistible.
 You’ll definitely want to go back for seconds!